JuliaDataScience/JuliaDataScience/contents/dataframes_missing.md

 ### Skipping over Missing Values {#sec:missing_skip}

-As we've saw on @sec:groupby_combine, we can use `combine` to apply summarizing functions to data.
+As we saw on @sec:groupby_combine, we can use `combine` to apply summarizing functions to data.
-However, as explained, **`missing` values propagates through most operations in Julia**.
+However, as explained, **`missing` values propagate through most operations in Julia**.
 Suppose you want to calculate the mean of `:grade_2020` column in our `df_missing`:

 ```jl